Grilled Jerk Chicken Wings

 - 1 teaspoon ground ginger

-- Place jerk seasoning in a large resealable plastic bag; add chicken, a few pieces at a time, and shake to coat.
+- Place jerk seasoning in a large bowl; add chicken, a few pieces at a time, and toss to coat.
 In a small bowl, combine the barbecue sauce, brown sugar, mustard and ginger; set aside.

 - Moisten a paper towel with cooking oil; using long-handled tongs, lightly coat the grill rack.
 Grill chicken wings, covered, over medium heat or broil 4 in. from the heat for 12-16 minutes, turning occasionally.